jupyter-book/jupyter-book/docs/start/build.md

 ```

 This will execute your content and output the proper HTML in a `_build/_page/html/<mypage>` folder.
 If the file is in a subdirectory relative to the `_build` folder, the HTML will be in a `_build/_page/html/<subdirectory-mypage>` folder.

 Your page will be called `mypage.html`.
 This will work for any [content source file](../file-types/index.md) that is supported by Jupyter Book.

 :::{note}
-Users should note that building **single pages** in the context of a larger project, can trigger warnings and incomplete links.
+Users should note that building **single pages** in the context of a larger project can trigger warnings and incomplete links.
-For example, building `docs/start/overview.md` will issue a number of `unknown document`,`term not in glossary`, and `undefined links` warnings.
+For example, building `docs/start/overview.md` will issue a number of `unknown document`, `term not in glossary`, and `undefined links` warnings.
 :::

 ## Page caching

 By default, Jupyter Book will only build the HTML for pages that have
 been updated since the last time you built the book.
-This helps reduce the amount of unnecessary time needed to build your book.
+This helps reduce the amount of time needed to build your book.
 If you'd like to force Jupyter Book to re-build a particular page, you can either edit the
 corresponding file in your book's folder, or delete that page's HTML in the `_build/html` folder.